DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 ### DayView.TimeTableLayoutProps

-Describes properties passed to a component that renders a time table layout.
+Describes properties passed to a component that renders a timetable layout.

 Field | Type | Description
 ------|------|------------
 cellsData | Array&lt;Array&lt;[DayView.CellData](#dayviewcelldata)&gt;&gt; | Specifies the cells meta data.
-allDayCellsData? | Array&lt;Array&lt;[AllDayPanel.CellData](./all-day-panel.md#alldaypanelcelldata)&gt;&gt; | Information about cells on the All Day Panel. cellComponent | ComponentType&lt;[DayView.TimeTableCellProps](#dayviewtimetablecellprops)&gt; | A component that renders a time table cell. rowComponent | ComponentType&lt;[DayView.RowProps](#dayviewrowprops)&gt; | A component that renders a time table row. allDayCellComponent? | ComponentType&lt;[AllDay.CellProps](./all-day-panel.md#alldaypanelcellprops)&gt; | A component that renders a cell on the All Day Panel. allDayRowComponent? | ComponentType&lt;[AllDay.RowProps](./all-day-panel.md#alldaypanelrowprops)&gt; | A component that renders a row on the All Day Panel. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.
+allDayCellsData? | Array&lt;Array&lt;[AllDayPanel.CellData](./all-day-panel.md#alldaypanelcelldata)&gt;&gt; | Information about cells on the All Day Panel. cellComponent | ComponentType&lt;[DayView.TimeTableCellProps](#dayviewtimetablecellprops)&gt; | A component that renders a timetable cell. rowComponent | ComponentType&lt;[DayView.RowProps](#dayviewrowprops)&gt; | A component that renders a timetable row. allDayCellComponent? | ComponentType&lt;[AllDay.CellProps](./all-day-panel.md#alldaypanelcellprops)&gt; | A component that renders a cell on the All Day Panel. allDayRowComponent? | ComponentType&lt;[AllDay.RowProps](./all-day-panel.md#alldaypanelrowprops)&gt; | A component that renders a row on the All Day Panel. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the set locale.

 ### DayView.TimeTableCellProps

-Describes properties passed to a component that renders a time table cell.
+Describes properties passed to a component that renders a timetable cell.

 Field | Type | Description
 ------|------|------------